Comet in Moominland by Tove Jansson

 This review was also published at LibraryThing.

-1 The English translation of the first book, The Moomins and the Great Flood, was recently released as a limited hardcover edition available in Finland only, but the authorized translation by David McDuff can be found at McDuff’s Web site.
-A German translation is available in Germany under the title Mumins lange Reiseamzn.de
+1 The English translation of the first book, The Moomins and the Great Flood, was recently released as a limited hardcover edition available in Finland only, but the authorized translation by David McDuff was available on McDuff’s Blog, but has recently moved to this site.
+A German translation is available in Germany under the title Mumins lange Reise

 2 von Bassewitz, Gerdt.
-Peterchens Mondfahrt: Ein Märchenamzn.de.
-München: Südwest-Verlag, 1999.
+Peterchens Mondfahrt: Ein Märchen.
+München: Südwest-Verlag, 1965 (or 1999 reprint).
 This edition is the only one I recommend: it’s unabridged, unbowdlerized, and undisneyfied.
 What’s more, it features the original illustrations by Hans Baluschek and—for the German edition—its classical pre-reform orthography.